rhobs/observability-operator/docs/user-guides/observability-ui-plugins.md

 ## Plugins

 - [dashboards](#dashboards): Add enhanced dashboards to the OpenShift web console.
-This plugin allows you to add other prometheus datasources present in the cluster, apart from the in-cluster one, to the default dashboards.
+This plugin allows you to add other Prometheus datasources present in the cluster, apart from the in-cluster one, to the default dashboards.

 ### Dashboards